 About Dual SIM Dual Standby (DSDS)

 DSDS devices work with one or two SIM cards inserted.
-You can receive calls and messages to both SIM cards.
+You can receive calls and messages on both SIM cards.
 Before you can use the SIM cards, you have to enable them in the Dual SIM settings menu.
 Only one SIM card can handle data at a time, and you can select which SIM card you want to use.

 Enable the two SIM cards